bobbyjoe91/GO-CLI/README.md

 .           .
 driver_row_m driver_column_m
 ```
 n is the size of the map. user_row and user_column denotes user position in column and row. m is the number of drivers available.

 This first line of input is ended with "Enter" or newline and each input is separated with space.
 The next m line is drivers' row and column position separated with space.
 First driver position to m-th driver position is ended with newline.
+You can open testcase1.txt as an example.

 This way of inputing will make each number distinguishable and make another users, drivers, and developers easy to read your input.